 The ref called us to the bat.
-It was three up and three down with two innings left to play.
+It was three up and three down with one innings left to play.

 O’Sheas prepared to celebrate and their players came over to get some beers.
 Nick the Dick wasn’t going to give them spit, but Doctor Bob said, “I’m a doctor.
 These boys need some liquid or else they might get heat stroke.
 I have to obey my Hippocratic oath.”

 “Bullshit.”
 Nick slammed his glove on the ground and left the park to score blow in Soho.
 He was the kind of asshole that nobody cared enough about other than Arthur.